memespring/wiki-platformland-content/adoption.md

 Remove procuerment from the process as much as possible.

 ## Open up to more parts of government and society over time.

+## Actions

+* When you start working with a new organsiation, blog and talk about it so other teams in the same organisation know that procurement has been solved